ashley-gong/ashley-gong.github.io/README.md

 ## Personal Website
 This is my personal website!
-Coded with React.
+Written with React (desperately needs refactoring, coming soon).